efrecon/withstander/README.md

 ## Options

-Withstander takes a number of options and arugments on the command-line.
+Withstander takes a number of options and arguments on the command-line.
 There are few options, these are led by a single-dash for quicker typing while keeping expressiveness.